derekshoneycutt/DerekHoneycutt/README.md

  - `index` : Sets the child that is currently in view, according to its index, starting at 0.
 Default value is 0.
  - `hidexmove` : Set to truthy value to hide the hover-over buttons to move in the x axis.
 Should always be true if orientation is `y`.
 Default value is falsey.
  - `orientation` : Set to `x` to enable swiping on the x axis, and `y` to enable swiping on the y axis instead.
 Default value is `x`
+ - `allowovershoot` : If the property is set (e.g. the attribute is included in the HTML at all), allows swiping to overshoot, dragging into empty space before snapping back.
+Otherwise, dragging at ends is static and prevented.

 Additionally, the following methods are enabled on the swiping element: